Afonsobrasil/reactCSS/README.md

 ## Where to use it

-react-css currently works with react and react-dom.
+reactCSS currently works with react and react-dom.
 In this case, webpages.
 A better option to use for react-native styling is the package itself.

-## How does react-css even work?
+## How does reactCSS even work?

 Might be how you expected it.
 It basically turns something like this: